 MINIMUM HARDWARE STANDARD

 Student’s computers must meet a minimum standard identified in Appendix 2.
-All other devices will not be supported, however, if you have a network capable gaming consoles such as Xbox, Playstation 2, Nintendo Gamecube, etc., please bring the console to the IMT Support Desk so that the Student Network Services Coordinator can verify and approve the device and if approved provide network access.
+All other devices will not be supported, however, if you have a network capable gaming consoles such as Xbox, Playstation 2, Nintendo Gamecube, etc., please bring the console to the IMT Support Center so that the Student Network Services Coordinator can verify and approve the device and if approved provide network access.

 DEVICES THAT CONFLICT WITH “ALL ACCESS” WIRELESS NETWORK:

 There are several types of devices that operate at a frequency that conflicts with the “All Access” wireless network (2.4Ghz).
 Further, the 2004-2005 Housing handbook states that these devices are no longer allowed in On-Campus Housing.
 Below is a list of devices that are prohibited in “All Access” wireless networked areas: